maikeulb/stationaryshop/README.md

 E-commerce application where users may browse the catalog, manage their shopping cart, and submit orders (dummy or through stripe).
 Admin users may manage the catalog.
-Features include distributed session caching (with Redis), localization (via Babel), full-text search (with PostgreSQL), asynchronous emails (via threads).
+Features include a distributed session store (with Redis), localization (via Babel), full-text search (with PostgreSQL), and asynchronous emails (via threads).

 Technology
 ----------